 Best Salesforce Dedup Tools in 2026

 We evaluated each option on merge accuracy, matching rule flexibility, prevention capabilities (catching dupes before they're created), CRM integration depth, and total cost of ownership.
-Some tools are built for admins who want full control.
+Some tools are built for admins who want full control over matching logic.
 Others handle the work for you.
+The right choice depends on your team's technical depth and how much ongoing dedup maintenance you want to own.

 The 6 Best Salesforce Dedup Tools for RevOps